sptrakesh/config-db/README.md

   --name config-db config-db
 ```

 ### Notifications
 A notification system is available when services are run in a cluster.
 There
+is no complicated leadership election process (using Raft or similar) for cluster
-is no cluster management/coordination at present.  *Peer* instances are
+management/coordination.
+Each node is designed to run *stand-alone*.  *Peer* instances are
 assumed to run independently (multi-master setup).
 A simple notification system
 has been implemented which will attempt to keep the independent nodes in sync.
 Notifications are primarily useful when using a cluster of instances that are